vikrosj/music-autoencoders/README.md

 Firstly, I do not need a one-hot-vector for classifying correct class in a autoencoder.
 So I've reduced his code.
 And secondly, I've added the option of adding note rests in the dataset.
 A note rest is denoted as an epmty string.

+## Recent thoughts of improvement:

+I think that I may be experiencing bad harmonies and melodies during inference, because of the way I built my dataset.

+I have used entire songs and "chopped" these into smaller pieces of 30 notes/chords/noterests.
+This makes many instances in my dataset redundant, and makes songclusters, I would assume.
+So, to make my dataset more sparse, I would have to only pick one 30 lenght melody-vector from each song in my midi library.